 Pafos: A Good Reason For All Seasons

-Pafos lies on the southwest coast of the island and is sheltered from the north by the Troodos mountains.
-It has a temperate climate, one of the healthiest in the whole Mediterranean.
+Located on the southwest coast of the island of Cyprus, and sheltered from the north by the majestic Troodos Mountains, Pafos boasts a temperate climate and one of the healthiest lifestyles in the Mediterranean.

 Geroskipou: The Sacred Garden